digst/DCAT-AP-DK/releases/v.2.0/docs/index-en.md

 <dt>Range</dt>
 <dd>http://purl.org/dc/terms/LinguisticSystem</dd>
 <dt>Usage note (en)</dt>
 <dd>This property refers to a language of the Dataset.
-This property can be repeated if there are multiple languages in the Dataset.</dd>
+This property can be repeated if there are multiple languages in the Dataset.
+When specifying a language, use the following classification: EU Vocabularies Languages Named Authority List, http://publications.europa.eu/resource/authority/language</dd>
 <dt>Definition (en)</dt>
 <dd>A language of the resource.</dd>
 <dt>Multiplicity</dt>